KhronosGroup/Vulkan-Loader/loader/LoaderAndLayerInterface.md

 path to a JSON manifest file.
 A key value may also be of type `REG_MULTI_SZ`, in which case the value will be interpreted as a list of paths to JSON manifest files.

-In general, applications should install layers into the `SOFTWARE\Khrosos\Vulkan` paths.
+In general, applications should install layers into the `SOFTWARE\Khronos\Vulkan` paths.
 The PnP registry locations are intended specifically for layers that are distributed as part of a driver installation.
 An application installer should not modify the device-specific registries, while a device driver should not modify